Urkchar/lumaa-spring-2025-ai-ml/README.md

     d.
 Select your Python 3.11.9 installation.

-4. Open a Command Prompt in the folder that contains this repository.
-5. Type "pip install -r requirements.txt"
+    e.
+Check the box to install dependencies using requirements.txt.
+Click OK.

 **Running**
 1. Open a Command Prompt in the folder that contains this repository.
+2. Type ".venv\Scripts\activate" to activate your virtual environment.
-2. Type "python main.py"
+3. Type "python main.py"
-3. Follow the on-screen instructions by typing a short description of your movie preferences and press ENTER.
+4. Follow the on-screen instructions by typing a short description of your movie preferences and press ENTER.

 **Results**